rumca-js/Internet-Places-Database/README.md

  - artificial intelligence bot - bots that can respond to your queries
  - gatekeeper - platforms that are too big to fail.
 Monopolies, big tech, etc.

+# Realses

+Binary releases will be provided in form of SQLite table.
+The tables should be similar, if not exatcly same as in [Django link archive](https://github.com/rumca-js/Django-link-archive) project.
+Use SQL viewer to see what kind of data it contains.
+Most likely "entries" with fields such as "title", "description" etc.

+This binary release can be used directly as-is in any project you like.

 # Notes